Magnetism and Quantum Melting in Moir\'e-Material Wigner Crystals: Moiré Material Model

+All of our exact diagonalization calculations are limited only by the maximal matrix size of a given subspace, with the largest subspace corresponding to the lowest possible $S^z$.
 The results presented here correspond to systems containing $M=9,12$ and $16$ moiré unit cells.
 Despite the limited system sizes that can be reached with the exact diagonalization method, important information can still be extracted concerning the behaviors of charge gaps and the nature of the magnetic order of insulating states.
 Numerical non-perturbative approaches, like the one taken in this paper or DMRG, are particularly important in the quantum melting regime, where Hartree-Fock is known to overestimate the stability of the insulating phase.